 [Clause 12 inserted in Gazette 4 Mar 2003 p.
 715-16.]

-13. Annual directors’ report — other specific information (cf. Corporations Act s.
+13. Annual directors’ report, other specific information in (cf. Corporations Act s.
 300A)

 The directors’ report for a financial year must also include —

-(a) discussion of board policy for determining the nature and amount of emoluments of board members and senior executives of the port authority;
+(a) discussion of board policy for determining the nature and amount of emoluments of board members and senior executives of the port authority; and